Understanding Tattoo Scarring

 For raised scars, gentle massage can work wonders – though do exercise more finesse than a baker kneading sourdough.
 And should you encounter keloid scarring (those obstinate lumps that rise like tiny dermal mountain ranges), seek professional help before attempting any home remedies involving exotic vegetables or your grandmother’s secret potion.

-Select your artist carefully – much like how reading the menu before ordering prevents one from accidentally requesting jellyfish in Mandarin when one meant to ask for the restroom.
-Follow proper aftercare protocols, and treat your fresh tattoo with the same reverence you’d show a first edition Wilde.
+Follow proper tattoo aftercare protocols, and treat your fresh tattoo with the same reverence you’d show a first edition Wilde.

 P.S.
 Should you wish to avoid scarring altogether, might I suggest temporary tattoos?
 They offer all the artistic expression with none of the commitment – rather like my brief dalliance with vegetarianism in the 80s.